effect-handlers/libseff/docs/stacktrace.md

 `.cfi_offset rip, seff_cont_t__ip` and alike indicate that the previous value of `%rip` can be found at the given offset (`seff_cont_t__ip`) from the CFA.

-On (2) we are saving `%rdi` to `%r15`, since `%rdi` is a scratch register.
-This means, from here on now the calculation of CFA changes (not by much); note that the calculations for registers indicated on (1) won't change in relationship with the CFA.
+On (2) we are pushing `%rdi`, since `%rdi` is a scratch register.
+This means, from here on now the calculation of CFA changes (not by much);
+note that the offsets for registers indicated on (1) won't change in relationship with the CFA.

 > Note that there's no way to actually save %rdi, CFI doesn't execute with your code,
 > it's executed backwards when unwinding.
 The `call *%rdx` could very well override